yetulaxman/csc-env-eff-1/slides/docker2singularity.md

 <br><br><br>
 <p align="center" clor="green"> **Brief introduction to Docker *vs.* Singualrity  images** </p>

-# Why do we care for pre-built Docker Images
+# Why Do We Care for Pre-built Docker Images

 - The docker is a leading container platform  and is widely adopted in industry/cloud applications
 - Large number of images are archived in docker registries